 The food hall at Central Bay will be run by Blend Family, the operator of the British Street Food Awards 2022 ‘Food Hall of the Year’ winner, who have a mix of design and culinary excellence and will showcase the best in up-and-coming food and drink talent, hand chosen and incubated to bring the best in world food under one roof in Salford.

-Central Bay will house four new independent restaurants, 13 kitchens, pop-up events, indie markets, live music performances and recreation space for children, with more announcements to come.
+Central Bay houses four new independent restaurants, 13 kitchens, pop-up events, indie markets, live music performances and recreation space for children, with more announcements to come.
 It’s set to be a real community hub and a logical next step for the Salford Quays area, given its development in the past decade.